Traveling to the Philippines? Voltage, Plug Adapters, and Charging Your iPhone Explained

 Here’s a quick summary of what you need to know when using electronics in the Philippines:

-• Plug type is generally the same as the U.S. and Canada (Type A) — so no plug adapter is needed for most devices.
+• Plug types are generally the same as in the U.S. and Canada (Type A / B) — so no plug adapter is needed for most devices.

-• Most modern electronics like smartphones, laptops, tablets, and cameras include dual-voltage adapters — so they’re safe to use in the Philippines as long as they support 220V.
+• Most modern electronics such as smartphones, laptops, tablets, and cameras come with wide-range power adapters — so they’re safe to use in the Philippines as long as they support 220V.

-• Avoid bringing high-powered appliances like hair dryers or curling irons unless they’re dual-voltage — or consider upgrading to a travel model that is.
+• Avoid bringing high-powered appliances like hair dryers or curling irons unless they’re dual-voltage — or opt for a travel-friendly model designed for worldwide use.

-• If you're coming from the UK or Australia, you'll need a plug adapter even if your voltage is compatible, due to different outlet shapes.
+• If you're coming from the UK or Australia, you’ll need a plug adapter even if your voltage is compatible, due to different outlet designs.